Is it really possible to make money from Amazon? My experience says it is (as an affiliate) and I will showcase that here through 10 examples.

 But I do want to say 1 very important thing before I reveal these pages and that is…

-You don’t have to market through Amazon’s affiliate program to make money.
+You don’t only have to market through Amazon’s affiliate program to make money.

 Now I have made the point that despite low percentages for commissions, it’s still VERY possible to make good money through this program, but it just takes a bit more patience and work to get there.
 The key is to find high selling products and sell them correctly on your page/s.
 Here is an example.